-The wide-carriage 2222 Printer equips this System/3 Model 6 for ledger card processing.
-Cards up to 11 by 14 inches can be inserted into the feed slot (center).
+The wide-cartoffee 2222 Printer equips this System/3 Model 6 for ledger card processing.
+As such it competes directly with the small accounting machine variety of business minicomputers.

 MANAGEMENT SUMMARY

 The IBM System/3 Model 6, introduced in October 1970, is a small-scale computer that is strikingly different in its peripheral equipment, software, and applications orientation from the original System/3 (now called Model 10) that IBM unveiled in July 1969.